Australasian Association and Register of Practicing Nutritionists

 About

-The Australasian Association and Register of Practicing Nutritionists (AARPN) is the peak body allied health association for professional nutritionists, these being degree qualified clinically trained nutritionists, which AARPN accredits through its Certified Practicing Nutritionist (CPN) program.
+The Australasian Association and Register of Practicing Nutritionists (AARPN) is the peak body allied health association for clinically trained professional nutritionists, which AARPN accredits into allied health through its Certified Practicing Nutritionist (CPN) program.

-AARPN is Australia’s first independently mono-modality association exclusively representing and advocating for clinically trained tertiary-level qualified professional nutritionists (Practicing Nutritionists) who practice Clinical Nutrition.
+AARPN is Australia’s first and only single profession association exclusively representing and advocating for clinically trained tertiary-degree qualified professional nutritionists (Practicing Nutritionists) who practice Clinical Nutrition.

 Regulation / Accreditation